-No administrator of the District shall employ under his/her direct supervision or contract with any person who is related by blood (whether of whole or half-blood) or who is related by marriage to that administrator or use his/her status as an administrator of the District to influence the employment, appointment, evaluation, transfer, or promotion of any such person to a position of employment within the District which is subordinate to that administrator.
+No administrator of the District shall employ under his/her direct supervision or contract with any person who is related, as defined by administrative policy, to that administrator or use his/her status as an administrator of the District to influence the employment, appointment, evaluation, transfer, or promotion of any such person to a position of employment within the District which is subordinate to that administrator.

-D. CORPORAL PUNISHMENT AND SAFETY
+C. CORPORAL PUNISHMENT AND SAFETY